Magic-Jay/NumericalAnalysis-BrownianParticleEscapeProblem/README.md

 Movement regions (even three dimensional surfaces) and  boundaries can also be tweaked to explore more generic/random Escape problems.

-Here is the snapshot of Mathematics NoteBook:
+Here is the snapshot of Mathematica NoteBook:

 ![alt text](https://github.com/MagicGary/Brownian-Particle-Escape-Problem/blob/master/snapshotOfNoteBook.png)